ocardec/mydatasciportfolio/plotly_dash/README.md

-# Analyzing of the Impact of Recession Across the Auto Sales Industry
+# Analysis of the Impact of Recession Across the Auto Sales Industry

 ### Dataset Variables

 **Recession:** A binary variable indicating recession perion; 1 means it was recession, 0 means it was normal.
 **Automobile_Sales:** The number of vehicles sold during the period.